Richard Caton Woodville: Patronage

 Woodville's success as an artist had a lot to do with his relationship with the American Art-Union.
 This subscription-based organization, which published the monthly Bulletin of the American Art-Union, held popular exhibitions in New York each year.
 The journal frequently praised Woodville's paintings, and his work was purchased and distributed to Art-Union patrons.

 Later years

 Woodville left Düsseldorf in 1851 to spend time in Paris and London.
 The American Art-Union came under scrutiny for their lottery fundraising system and was eventually shut down and Woodville lost his American outlet.

 In 1855, Woodville died of a morphine overdose in London.
 He left behind his second wife, Antoinette Marie Schnitzler and their two children, including artist Richard Caton Woodville Jr. who became a famous British battle scene painter.
 Woodville also fathered two children in his first marriage.
 Woodville left sixteen finished paintings, but no personal letters or journals.

 The Baltimore based Walters Art Museum holds a number of Woodville paintings in its permanent collection, including Politics in an Oyster House, Old '76 and Young '48 and The Sailor's Wedding.
-A Woodville retrospective exhibition, showcasing the entirety of the artist's career, is being organized by the Walters for exhibition in 2013.
+A Woodville retrospective exhibition, New Eyes on America: The Genius of Richard Caton Woodville, showcasing the entirety of the artist's career, was organized and exhibited by the Walters March 10, 2013–June 2, 2013.